BruceRanger/MandArt/MandArt.docc/B5-Menu.md

 Use File / New to make a new MandArt window, whether you select New Window or New Document.

+File / Open... allows you to open any file with a .mandart extension.

+File / Open Recent allows you to pick a recently-edited file.

 ## View

 You can use View to enter or exit full screen.